samsquire/browser/README.md

 For simplicity I shall render textfields as if they are all independently flowing so that's a bounding box for each character.

+I shall use wxWidgets and use GetTextExtents to get text size.

+For coordinate to object identification I can create a tree with each stopping point of the widgets in the scene graph.
+From this I can work out what widgets are highlighted and change their colour.

+I can implement text highlight as a collection of moused over widgets and change their colour.